-- Project Manager must provide information about other businesses involved in developing, operating and marketing the Project.
-If some or all of these roles are fulfilled by the Project Manager or do not apply, the Project Manager may indicate such in the application.
+fulfilled by the Project Manager or do not apply, the Project Manager may indicate

+such in the application.

-- Indicating if any of the businesses are a Minority Business Enterprise (MBE), a Women Business Enterprise (WBE) or a Service-Disabled Veteran (SDV) business is optional for projects seeking the "workforce diversity" special designation.
+Indicating if any of the businesses are a Minority Business Enterprise (MBE), a

+Women Business Enterprise (WBE) or a Service-Disabled Veteran (SDV) business

+is optional for Projects seeking the "workforce diversity" special designation.
+Deleted: project

 - Project Owner(s).

-- Construction contractor.
+Construction contractor.

-- Design/engineering contractor.
+Design/engineering contractor.

-- Operation and maintenance (O&M) provider.
+Operation and maintenance (O&M) provider.

-- Customer acquisition agent(s), if applicable.
+Customer acquisition agent(s), if applicable.

-- Participant management contractor, if applicable.
+Participant management contractor, if applicable.

-- Financial partners, if applicable.
+Financial partners, if applicable.

-- Community outreach partners, if applicable.
+Community outreach partners, if applicable.

 - Other (describe), if applicable.

-e.
+t.
 Subscription information.
 (Information on at least one Subscription available for Residential customers must be provided publicly on the Project Clearinghouse.)

 Information about each of the products that will be offered to Participants, including:

-- Participant type (e.g. low-income, residential, small commercial, large commercial/industrial/irrigator, other).\ - Subscription type (ownership versus lease).\ - The term of the Participation contract.\ - The amount and conditions of any penalties or fees (e.g. early termination fees, late payment fees, transfer fees).\ - The price and structure of the Subscription.\ - If and how the price changes over time.\ - The number of payments to be collected on-bill.\ - If the Project Manager wants to collect some or all of the Subscription payment directly (i.e. "off-bill"), they must provide an additional written request and justification, to be reviewed and approved by the Program Administrator.\ - If the Project Manager wants to collect on-bill Subscription payments using an alternative to the approved on-bill payment models, they must provide an additional written request and justification, to be reviewed and approved by the utilities and the Program Administrator.\ - f.
-Estimated project cost information, broken out by category. - Equipment costs. - Engineering, procurement and construction costs (excluding equipment). - Development costs. - Customer acquisition costs. - Participant management costs, annualized.
+Participant type (e.g. low-income, residential, small commercial, large

+commercial/industrial/irrigator, other).

+Subscription type (ownership versus lease).

+The term of the Participation contract.

+• The amount and conditions of any penalties or fees (e.g. early termination fees, late

+payment fees, transfer fees).

+The price and structure of the Subscription.

+If and how the price changes over time.

+The number of payments to be collected on-bill.

+If the Project Manager wants to collect some or all of the Subscription payment

+directly (i.e. "off-bill"), it must provide an additional written request and justification, to Deleted: they

+be reviewed and approved by the Program Administrator.

+If the Project Manager wants to collect on-bill Subscription payments using an

+alternative to the approved on-bill payment models, it must provide an additional Deleted: they

+written request and justification, to be reviewed and approved by the utilities and the Program Administrator.

+a.
+Estimated Project cost information, broken out by category.
+Deleted: project

+5 Equipment costs.

+Engineering, procurement and construction costs (excluding equipment).

+Development costs.

+Customer acquisition costs.

+Participant management costs, annualized.

-- Operation and maintenance (O&M), annualized. - Other (describe).
+Operation and maintenance (O&M), annualized.

+Other (describe).

+· · 59